Mioke/SwiftyArchitecture/README-AppDocker.md

 Each `AppContext` has a `Store` inside, which provide storage features.
 Currently this function is built on `Realm` database which has `live object` and `thread-safe` features.

-The `Store` provides three databases refer to different policies.
+The `Store` provides three databases that are governed by different policies.

 ```swift
 public class Store {